 Sloths have long, sharp claws that help them cling onto branches.
 Combined with their sharp teeth, these claws are also used to defend themselves from predators such as anacondas, boas, wild cats, eagles and hawks.

-Sloths have a very slow metabolism which enables them to stay in the same tree for several days before descending for food.
-It also means they only defecate (poo!) every eight days which is important because they do this on the forest floor, saving them valuable time and energy.
+Sloths have a prolonged metabolism which enables them to stay in the same tree for several days before descending for food.
+It also means they only defecate (poo!) every eight days, which is important because they do this on the forest floor, saving them valuable time and energy.